The residential student conduct process is designed to be educational and

 (Housing & Residence Life Policy)

-Retail vessels used for alcohol are not permitted in the residence halls.
-This includes but is not limited to wine bottles, boxed wine, liquor bottles, beer cans, beer boxes, beer box cutouts, etc. If an alcohol retail container is found on residence hall property, the responsible party will be required to dispose of the container and its contents in the presence of University staff
+Retail containers used for alcohol, either full or empty, are not permitted in the residence halls.
+This includes but not limited to wine bottles, boxed wine, liquor bottles, beer cans, beer boxes, beer box cutouts, etc. If an alcohol retail container is found on residence hall property, the responsible party will be required to dispose of the container and its contents in the presence of University staff

 Alcohol Related Conduct for Persons Age 21 or Older